Segment Security

 show segment-security hardware counters

 The show segment-security hardware counters command displays the counters for policies in each segment, including the default policies.
-For each policy configured between two segments, the Hit counter shows all hits, whether the packets were dropped or forwarded.
-The Drop counter shows which of those hits were dropped.
-There are also lines for the default policy of each segment, and the Drop counter includes packets which do not match a configured policy but are dropped by these default policies.
+For each policy configured between two segments, the Hit counter shows all hits, whether the packets drop or forward.
+The Drop counter shows which of those hits drop.
+There are also lines for the default policy of each segment, and the Drop counter includes packets that do not match a configured policy but dropped by these default policies.
 To clear the Hit and Drop counters for each policy, setting them to 0, use the clear segment-security hardware counters command.

 Command Mode